 Taking care of your car is like taking care of your body: preventative measures usually help you avoid expensive repairs.

 First, it will save you gas money along with the wear and tear on your car.
-Second, it will help you improve your health.
+Second, it will help you improve your health - which in turn could reduce medical bills going forward.

 Bonus benefit: You get more time to enjoy the scenery on the way to your destination.